Freimut Duve

 Freimut Duve (26 November 1936 – 3 March 2020) was a German journalist, writer, politician and human rights activist.
 From 1980 to 1998 he was a member of the Bundestag for the Social Democratic Party of Germany (SPD).
 He was the first OSCE Representative on Freedom of the Media from 1998 to 2003.
 He was lesser known on the German literary scene.

-Life
+Early life and education

 Born in Würzburg on 26 November 1936, Duve grew up in Hamburg.
 He studied history, English literature and sociology at the University of Hamburg.
 In 1961, he studied Britain's colonial history in South Africa and Zimbabwe.
 He was the supervisor of foreign students at the University of Hamburg in 1965.